What we do at Neurokinetix ?

 - Poor sequencing skills

-- Stressful pregnancy
+- Stress during pregnancy B

 - Environmental toxins

-- Lack of tummy time
+- Limited tummy time in infancy